 2019 was our second attempt to grow luffa (aka loofah) sponges in our backyard in Plainfield, IL.
-Many people thing the artificially colored mesh in store is a loofah, or that the actual sponge comes from the ocean.
+Many people think the artificially colored mesh in store is a loofah, or that the actual sponge comes from the ocean.
 Nope!
 It’s a plant in the cucumber family that requires a long growing season.
-We successfully grew many luffa this year!
+We successfully grew many luffa in 2019 for the first time!
 We started indoors in March, and picked most of them on a snowy day late in October.
 Enjoy this short YouTube clip of our Luffa journey in 2019...

 Our luffa are organically grown and hand-washed with Thieves Household Cleaner so you can enjoy them truly clean and toxin-free.
 Since we chose not to expose them to the dangerous chemicals in bleach, they will vary in color.
 When you receive your luffa it will be completely dried out and very coarse.
 As soon as you get it wet, it will regain shape and soften some.
 They have a very strong structure, so don’t be afraid to handle them.
 You may choose to use your luffa in the shower, in your kitchen sink, to scrub rough surfaces, or even cut or shred them and make soaps.
 If you find any seeds inside don’t be alarmed.
 One luffa has over 200 seeds in it.
 We did our best to get them all out but may have missed some.
 The luffa should hold up several months to even over a year depending on how often and vigorously you use them.
 The biggest threat to them is mold.
 We like to string a rope through ours to hang-dry in between uses.
 Avoid leaving sit in a humid enclosed shower for extended periods to discourage mold and prolong use.